 - Spouses wondering what happened to the old you

-- Friends wondering why you can’t go out drinking again this week
+- Friends wondering why you can’t go out again this week

 - A feeling that the Vitamin B is controlling you

 Your spouse won’t want the old you back, you will have the last laugh over your neighbors, and you can buy your friends the next round once you are permanently cured from that pesky Visa Headache.

 Also, the feeling that Vitamin B is controlling you is absolutely normal…because it’s true.
 But guess who controls the does of Vitamin B?
 Yep.
 You do.

 The BAD news is you have to keep taking Vitamin B for the rest of your life to avoid getting a Visa Headache.